20 of the most anticipated new books to read this March - CNN Underscored

 ‘Eat Better, Feel Better’ by Giada De Laurentiis (available March 16, starting at $16.99; amazon.com)

-The Food Network star’s latest release puts the focus on choosing the right foods to make you feel good and includes a three-day reboot (along with gluten-, dairy- and sugar-free recipes), a 21-day menu plan and recipes for more than 100 healthy dishes such as quinoa pancakes, easy chicken piccata and chocolate and orange brown rice treats.
+The Food Network star’s latest release puts the focus on choosing the right foods to make you feel good and includes a three-day reboot (along with gluten-, dairy- and sugar-free recipes), a 21-day menu plan and recipes for more than 100 healthy dishes, such as quinoa pancakes, easy chicken piccata and chocolate and orange brown rice treats.
 Also touching on self-care, mediation and intermittent fasting, De Laurentiis’s book offers a jump start for those looking to up their wellness routines.

 ‘The Beauty of Living Twice’ by Sharon Stone (available March 30, starting at $13.99; amazon.com)

-Fans of the actress will eat up Stone’s new autobiography, which chronicles not only her famous roles, but also a traumatic childhood, a stroke in 2001 that, she writes, cost her both her career and savings, and her humanitarian efforts to strengthen the lives of women and children around the world.
+Fans of Stone will eat up the actress’ new autobiography, which chronicles not only her famous roles but also a traumatic childhood; a stroke in 2001 that, she writes, cost her both her career and savings; and her humanitarian efforts to strengthen the lives of women and children around the world.

 ‘Her Dark Lies’ by J.T.
 Ellison (available March 9, starting at $9.99; amazon.com)